 Another scalar operator which is studied here is the E0 transition operator.
 The monopole transition is often used to characterize various states of angular momentum equal to zero.
-Thus, in [5] two of us (PS and EM) expressed the monopole for the transition $0^+{\beta} \rightarrow 0^+{\alpha}$ strength in terms of the mixing coefficient of the two states characterized by different deformations but lying close to each other in energy.
+Thus, in Ref.[5] two of us (P.S. and E.M.) expressed the monopole for the transition $0{\beta}^{+} \rightarrow$ 0_q^+ strength in terms of the mixing coefficient of the two states characterized by different deformations but lying close to each other in energy.
 In this way the transition strength may provide the mixing coefficient for the two states.
 In 158Gd several 0+ states have been seen in a (p,t) experiment [6].
 These states have been microscopically interpreted within a projected shell model and, alternatively, within the quasiparticle-phonon model [7].
-The authors of [7] calculated the E2 strength for the transition from the ground state to the first 2^+ state, the E0 strength for the transition from the excited 0^+ states to the ground state, and the two-nucleon spectroscopic amplitudes.
+The authors of Ref.[7] calculated the E2 strength for the transition from the ground state to the first 2+ state, the E0 strength for the transition from the excited 0+ states to the ground state, and the two-nucleon spectroscopic amplitudes.
 The experimental strengths for E0 and E2 transitions are concentrated in one and two states respectively, while the theoretical results [7] show a large fragmentation of the two transition strengths.
 The experimental spectroscopic amplitudes indicate that two states are mainly populated, which contrasts the theoretical result where the amplitude is fragmented among several states.
-From the analysis of [7] it seems that the E0 strength is a signature only for one excited 0^+ state, as in fact was considered in [5].
+From the analysis of Ref.
+[7] it seems that the E0 strength is a signature only for one excited 0+ state, as in fact was considered in Ref.[5].

 The project mentioned above will be described according to the following plan.
-In section 2 a brief description of the generalized coherent state model will be given.
+In Section II a brief description of the Generalized Coherent State Model will be given.
 That will help us to introduce the useful notations and to approach a self-contained presentation.
-The charge density expansion in terms of the quadrupole collective coordinates is given in section 3.
-The monopole transition amplitude is treated in section 4.
-The numerical applications are given in section 5, while the final conclusions are summarized in section 6.
+The charge density expansion in terms of the quadrupole collective coordinates is given in Section III.
+The monopole transition amplitude is treated in Section IV.
+The numerical applications are given in Section V, while the final conclusions are summarized in Section VI.